Omalizumab for angioedema

 Use in pregnancy and breastfeeding

 Solid data indicating omalizumab’s presence in breast milk are lacking.
 However, given the fact that omalizumab is a monoclonal antibody, it’s expected that small amounts of the therapy would be present in breast milk.
-Most infants in the pregnancy registry study were breastfed, and findings did not reveal any notable increase in the frequency of infections among infants breastfed by women on omalizumab compared with those not exposed to the medication or not breastfed.
+Most infants in the pregnancy registry study were breastfed, and the findings did not reveal any notable increase in the frequency of infections among infants breastfed by women on omalizumab compared with those not exposed to the medication or not breastfed.

 Angioedema News is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.